tc39/proposal-static-class-features/README.md

 1. **Private static methods can be called with the superclass or any subclasses as the receiver; otherwise, TypeError** (NEW)
 1. **Private static fields can only be referenced with the class as the receiver; TypeError when used with anything else**. [see below](https://github.com/tc39/proposal-static-class-features/blob/master/README.md#static-private-access-on-subclasses)

+Note that private fields and methods are only accessible within the class body where they are defined; the new change here only pertains to what happens when methods in that superclass body is invoked with a receiver which is a subclass constructor.

 ## Static public fields

 Like static public methods, static public fields take a common idiom which was possible to write without class syntax and make it more ergonomic, have more declarative-feeling syntax (although the semantics are quite imperative), and allow free ordering with other class elements.